Some parts of this page may be machine-translated.

 Annotation Group Project Manager

-Since the establishment of our Annotation Group, we have been broadly responsible for team building and project management for large-scale projects,
+I have been extensively involved in team building and project management for large-scale projects,

 Related Blog Posts